smishra2818/move_atp/introduction/introduction.md

 * Migrate on premise application to OCI.
 * Provision ATP on OCI.
 * Enable auto scaling feature in ATP to get better performance.
-* practices for moving and improving your own applications to OCI.
+* Practices for moving and improving your own applications to OCI.

 ### Prerequisites (Optional)